Fescamil1/Project_1_Housing_Market_Analysis/README.md

 # Project_1_Housing_Market_Analysis

-# Project Title: Housing Market Analysis
+# Project Title: Housing Market Analysis Project Proposal

+NOTE: This is the initial project proposal.
+Final scope and results can be found in the PPTX document posted in the repository.

 ##### Team Members: